 1085 R322.3 Coastal high-hazard areas (including V Zones and Coastal A Zones, where designated).
-1086 Areas that have been determined to be subject to wave heights in excess of 3 feet (914 mm) or 1087 subject to high-velocity wave action or wave-induced erosion shall be designated as coastal high-1088 hazard areas.
-Flood hazard areas that have been delineated as subject to wave heights between 1089 1.5 feet and 3 feet or otherwise designated by the jurisdiction shall be designated as Coastal A 1090 Zones.
-All buildings and structures constructed in whole or in part in coastal high-hazard areas 1091 and in Coastal A Zones, where designated, shall be designed and constructed in accordance with 1092 Sections R322.3.1 through R322.3.6.
+1086 Areas that have been determined to be subject to wave heights in excess of 3 feet (914 mm) or 1087 authors to high velocity wave action or wave and crassian shall be designated as accested bigh

-R322.3.2 Elevation requirements.

-- 1. All buildings and structures erected within coastal high-hazard areas and Coastal A Zones shall be elevated so that the lowest portion of all structural members supporting the lowest floor, with the exception of mat or raft foundations, piling, pile caps, columns, grade beams and bracing, is: - 1.1 Located at or above the base flood elevation plus 2 feet or the design flood elevation, whichever is higher, if the lowest horizontal structural member is oriented parallel to the direction of wave approach, where parallel shall mean less than or equal to 20 degrees (0.35 rad) from the direction of approach, or - 1.2 Located at the base flood elevation plus 3 feet or the design flood elevation, whichever is higher, if the lowest horizontal structural member is oriented perpendicular to the direction of wave approach, where perpendicular shall mean greater than 20 degrees (0.35 rad) from the direction of approach. - 2.
-Basement floors that are below grade on all sides are prohibited. - 3.
-The use of fill for structural support is prohibited. - 4.
-Minor grading, and the placement of minor quantities of fill, shall be permitted for landscaping and for drainage purposes under and around buildings and for support of parking slabs, pool decks, patios and walkways. - Exception: Walls and partitions enclosing areas below the design flood elevation shall meet the requirements of Sections R322.3.4 and R322.3.5.
+- 1087 subject to high-velocity wave action or wave-induced erosion shall be designated as coastal high- - 1088 hazard areas.
+Flood hazard areas that have been delineated as subject to wave heights between - 1089 1.5 feet and 3 feet or otherwise designated by the jurisdiction shall be designated as Coastal A - 1090 Zones.
+All buildings and structures constructed in whole or in part in coastal high-hazard areas 1091 and in Coastal A Zones, where designated, shall be designed and constructed in accordance with - 1091 and in Coastal A Zones, where designated, shall be designed and constructed in accordance with 1092 Sections R322.3.1 through R322.3.6. - 1093 R322.3.2 Elevation requirements. - 10941.
+All buildings and structures erected within coastal high-hazard areas and Coastal A1095Zones shall be elevated so that the lowest portion of all structural members supporting1096the lowest floor, with the exception of mat or raft foundations, piling, pile caps, columns,1097grade beams and bracing, is: - 10981.1 Located at or above the base flood elevation plus 2 feet or the design flood1099elevation, whichever is higher, if the lowest horizontal structural member is oriented1100parallel to the direction of wave approach, where parallel shall mean less than or1101equal to 20 degrees (0.35 rad) from the direction of approach, or - 11021.2 Located at the base flood elevation plus 3 feet or the design flood elevation,1103whichever is higher, if the lowest horizontal structural member is oriented1104perpendicular to the direction of wave approach, where perpendicular shall mean1105greater than 20 degrees (0.35 rad) from the direction of approach. - 1106 2.
+Basement floors that are below grade on all sides are prohibited. - 1107 3.
+The use of fill for structural support is prohibited. - 11084.
+Minor grading, and the placement of minor quantities of fill, shall be permitted for1109landscaping and for drainage purposes under and around buildings and for support of1110parking slabs, pool decks, patios and walkways. - 1111Exception: Walls and partitions enclosing areas below the design flood elevation shall meet the1112requirements of Sections R322.3.4 and R322.3.5.